ikuto0608/ikuto0608.github.io/_posts/2017-06-11-favourite-cafe-in-kyoto.md

 And it's at centre of Kyoto, near Kiyamachi st(木屋町通).
 You can use here to wait your friends, or spend your time till having dinner.

 ![elephant]({{ site.url }}images/elephant.jpg)
-It wan in the cafe but ohhh I didn't drink coffee.lol
+It was in the cafe but ohhh I didn't drink coffee.lol

 ### [Chieria](https://tabelog.com/en/kyoto/A2601/A260302/26022748/)